Murder at the Vanities: Reception

 In a contemporary review for The New York Times, critic Mordaunt Hall wrote: "It can boast of its lavish staging, certain tuneful melodies, and its host of attractive girls.
 But the mystery concerning its two murders is never particularly disturbing."

-The film was a box-office disappointment for Paramount.
+Murder at the Vanities was a box-office disappointment for Paramount.
+It was released on DVD by Universal Pictures Home Entertainment, as part of a six-disc set entitled Pre-Code Hollywood Collection, on April 7, 2009.
+A Blu-Ray of Murder at the Vanities by itself was released by Kino Lorber on October 11, 2022.